km1tch/BoxChooser/db/README.md

 ## Authentication Database

-The authentication database is stored here as `packingwebsite.db`.
+The authentication database is stored here as `packing.db`.
 This database is automatically initialized when the Docker container starts.

 ## Managing Authentication